-Small and five others were acquitted in March 2011 of charges that they tampered with absentee ballots during the 2009 Democratic primary campaign for Atlantic City mayor, allegedly trying to steal the election by manipulating ballots designed for voters too sick to make it to the polls.
+Small and five others were acquitted in March 2011 of charges that they tampered with absentee ballots during the 2009 Democratic primary campaign for Atlantic City mayor.
+Prosecutors had accused them of trying to steal the election by manipulating ballots designed for voters too sick to make it to the polls.

-The councilman sued after the verdict, alleging the state knew it had no evidence against him but prosecuted him anyway because officials were angry about Small's acquittal on a previous voter fraud charge in 2006.
+The councilman sued after the verdict, alleging the state knew it had no evidence against him but prosecuted him anyway.

-Small lost the 2009 primary to Lorenzo Langford, and filed suit against the state in December 2011.
+Small lost the 2009 primary to then-incumbent Mayor Lorenzo Langford, and filed suit against the state in December 2011.

-In 2006, Small also was found not guilty of voter fraud, this time regarding allegations of ballot fraud in a previous mayoral election in which he was not a candidate.
+In the 2006 case, Small also was found not guilty of voter fraud.
+That case alleged ballot fraud in a previous mayoral election in which he was not a candidate.

-Small said he has spent over $100,000 on legal fees defending himself in the criminal trial and pursuing the civil case against the prosecutors.
+Small said he has spent over $100,000 on legal fees defending the criminal charges and pursuing the civil case against the prosecutors.